Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 But really the best thing about this project was the participant’s entries themselves.
 It wouldn’t be called _“Designed By You”_ for nothing!

-Some of the stories accompanying the entries were really inspiring.
+Some of the stories in the entries were really inspiring.
 Here are some of them from the [Facebook post](https://www.facebook.com/CanvaPhilippines/videos/420974562128240/).

 <p>
 <div class="fb-comment-embed"